wely/DevCamp/HOL/java/01-developer-environment/README.md

     `npm install azure-cli -g`

 1. For Java developers, we have already installed the Java JDK.
+We will be using the gradle build manager - to install that, go to a command window and type:

+    `choco install gradle`

     Also Eclipse Mars is installed in `C:\Program Files\Eclipse Foundation\4.5.1\eclipse`.
     If you would like to download a newer version (eg. Neon), Eclipse is available here:

     `http://www.eclipse.org/downloads/`